Coros Pace Pro – GNSS Accuracy Test Result

 This section is impossibly hard.
 I run under an awning next to a tall building with other tall buildings on the other side of the road.
 After a 90-degree turn, I ran very close to the multi-story John Lewis building and almost made a 180-degree turn close to the same building and into a tunnel under it.
 The tunnel has no GPS reception and must be 60 or 70 metres long.
 So the test here is many-fold: to see how reflected signals are handled off tall buildings and if the accelerometer can make any sense of a lack of signal.
 After the tunnel, we see how quickly the watch can recover to the correct position.
 From memory, only one watch ever fluked this section.
 As I was lenient in the previous section, I’ll have to score harshly here as the track doesn’t look good.

 The final section I score on is almost 4km long and represents easy suburban running.
 I expect a perfect score here but surprisingly rarely get an ideal track; often, for no reason, watches show me running on the wrong side of the road – i.e. an error of over 5m.
 Coros does NOT do that and produces a great track except at the start of the section, with some close buildings to navigate.
-This section is near the well-known Sigma Sports bike store and reliably indicates how dual frequency chipsets handle (or not) reflected signals.
-The whole point of the Dual-frequency chipsets that the brands sell you at premium prices is that the two frequencies produce two paths that should be the same.
+This section is near the well-known Sigma Sports bike store and reliably indicates how dual-frequency chipsets handle (or not) reflected signals.
+The whole point of the dual-frequency chipsets that the brands sell you at premium prices is that the two frequencies produce two paths that should be identical.
 If they are not the same, the watch should discard that particular signal as it has either been reflected or refracted, which means it’s giving an incorrect reading.
 It is VERY CLEAR to me that MANY dual-frequency chipsets are not presently doing that.
-Coros is doing better than most here, not perfectly, but pretty well.
+Coros is doing better than most here.
+It’s not perfect, but it’s pretty good.
 You can see some of the other greyed tracks from leading watches on the same image and how they veer into the road.
 However, even doing the max zoom-in on the bottom corner, you can still see an error of 2-3m – as of 2024, I think this is as good as you can expect.

 Take out